leomrtns/super_distance/README.md

 ```

 ## Usage
-The program needs a file with the species names (see below) and a list of the gene trees, in newick format.
+The program works better with a file with species names (more info below) and a list of the gene trees, in newick format.
 You can see
 the options by running
 ```[bash]
 /home/simpson/$ super_distance -h      ## OR